-Chilaquiles is a traditional Mexican breakfast favorite that consists of fried tortilla chips, a sauce that’s usually red or green topped and topped with fried eggs.
+How to Make Chilaquiles!
+Chilaquiles is a traditional Mexican breakfast favorite that consists of fried tortilla chips, a sauce that’s usually tossed with red (salsa roja) or green (salsa verde) and topped with fried eggs.
 They’re one of my favorite breakfast dishes that are so flavorful and delicious.

 The question of today is: why has it taken me so long to make chilaquiles?
 Seriously, I’m sort of shocked this is the first time I’m posting about them because they might be one of my favorite breakfast dishes EVER.

 I’m pretty sure they fall into my ‘favorites’ category because they’re so nimble; they’re great for breakfast, lunch or dinner.

 What Are Chilaquiles Made Of?

 Chilaquiles (pronounced “chee-lah-keel-ehs”) is a Mexican dish made up of fried crispy tortilla chips, a red or green sauce, fried eggs and various toppings and garnishes.
 I will say that styles of chilaquiles vary from region to region in Mexico.
 While some may protest and declare that there is a “right way,” there is in fact various ways.
 Lots of ways to make this dish.

 What Is the Difference Between Chilaquiles and Migas?